256hax/mad-mints/README.md

 ## Directories
 ### anchor
-Speed test with local validator.
+Speed test using local validator.
 When you run anchor, clone Metaplex Programs for mint NFTs.

 ### packages